jonnor/machinehearing/tinymlEMEA2021/presentation.md

 ::: notes

+This is only one example of what one can do with sound, machine learning and TinyML

-Have an sensing/monitoring problem that can be approached with sound?
+Do you have an sensing/monitoring problem that can be approached with sound?
 In process-, manufacturing or other industries.
-Contact Soundsensing!
+Get in touch with Soundsensing!

 :::